Shibuya Crossing

 Shibuya Scramble Crossing (渋谷スクランブル交差点, Shibuya sukuranburu kōsaten), commonly known as Shibuya Crossing, is a scramble crossing in Shibuya, Tokyo, Japan.
 It is located near Shibuya Station in Shibuya, a major commercial and entertainment district in Tokyo.
 It has been described as the world's busiest pedestrian crossing, with as many as 3,000 people crossing during a single green light cycle.
 Inaugurated in 1973, the intersection is a popular tourist destination and a widely recognized symbol of the city of Tokyo through its frequent appearances in television, film, and other media.

 Usage

 This intersection is frequently recognized as "the busiest pedestrian intersection in the world" with almost no loss of foot traffic at midnight or early morning.
 Road traffic jams rarely occur, even during rush hours.
 According to the Shibuya Center Street in 2016, the number of pedestrians crossing the intersection was as much as 3,000 per green light (every 2 minutes).
-A 2014 flow measurement survey by the Shibuya Redevelopment Association estimated that 260,000 pedestrians per day on week days, and 390,000 pedestrians on non-working days crossed the intersection.
+A 2014 flow measurement survey by the Shibuya Redevelopment Association estimated that 260,000 pedestrians per day on weekdays, and 390,000 pedestrians on non-working days crossed the intersection.
 Others estimate as many as 500,000 people on the busiest days.
 The 2012 SOTO Outdoor Media Survey estimated 1.5 million pedestrians per week.